In This Section:

 - Permit course substitutions or other modifications of program requirements where they deem them appropriate.

-When special arrangements are made, students must ask their supervisor to record them in Degree Explorer.
+When special arrangements are made, students must ask their Program Supervisor, or departmental program advisor, to record them in Degree Explorer.

-1. Degree students must select their Subject POSt(s) when they have passed 4.0 credits.
+- Degree students must select their Subject POSt(s) when they have passed 4.0 credits, including transfer credits.
 The first period to select and/or apply to programs begins in March for students who expect to complete their fourth credit by the end of the Winter session; the second period begins in June for students who expect to complete their fourth credit by the end of the Summer session.

-3. Students should be mindful that program admission and course requirements can change from year to year, and as of the 2019-20 academic year, the requirements they must complete are those that are in place for the academic session in which they begin the program(s) they have selected as a Subject POSt, or any subsequent year.
+- Program admission and course requirements can change from year to year through the curriculum change process; students must complete the requirements that are in place for the academic session in which they were first registered in the program(s) they have selected as a Subject POSt, or any subsequent year.

-Note: the Calendar is published once annually, normally by mid-May and comes into effect as of the Fall session.
-Program Supervisors, instructors in A-level courses and academic advisors from the Academic Advising & Career Centre may be consulted for assistance.
+- The Calendar is published once annually, normally by mid-May and comes into effect as of the Fall session.
+Consult Program Supervisors, instructors in A-level courses and academic advisors from the Academic Advising & Career Centre for assistance regarding changes to program or course requirements.

-4. Students with fewer than 4.0 credits are not required to select a program; however, they should, when selecting their courses, consider carefully the admission and program requirements of any programs they may later choose to follow.
-Program Supervisors/Directors, instructors in A-level courses and academic advisors from the Academic Advising & Career Centre may be consulted for assistance.
+- Students in first year (e.g. with fewer than 4.0 credits) are not required to select a program, however, course selection may be guided by the admission and program requirements of any programs they may choose to register in.
+Consult Program Supervisors/Directors, instructors in A-level courses and academic advisors from the Academic Advising & Career Centre for assistance with course selection.